Why do faecal egg counts? Isn’t it simply good enough to have a regular drenching programme and take it as read that the strategy is working?

-However, you may recall we started with a 4 gram dung sample, not 1 gram, so to get an accurate result we multiple the egg count not by 100, but by 25.
+However, you may recall we started with a 4 gram dung sample, not 1 gram, so to get an accurate result we multiply the egg count not by 100, but by 25.

-So, if, for example, your total egg count for the slide was 10, you multiple it by 25 to get a “moderate” worm burden of 250 eggs per gram of faeces.
+So, if, for example, your total egg count for the slide was 10, you multiply it by 25 to get a “moderate” worm burden of 250 eggs per gram of faeces.

 Essentially, each egg you see under the grid on the slide represents 25 eggs per gram in the faeces.
 It’s a broad measure with a considerable margin for error.
 If, for example, you see no eggs, it doesn’t mean the horse has no worms.
 It means its egg count is probably below 25 eggs per gram.